SLU-foodsystems/CIBUSmod/README.md

 ipython kernel install --user --name="CIBUSmod-venv" jupyter notebook
 ```
 Once jupyter notebook is started, navigate to the `notebooks` folder and open one of the notebooks.
 Make sure that the `CIBUSmod-venv` kernel is selected via `Kernel > Change kernel > CIBUSmod-venv`.
-Try and run the notebook.
+Run the notebook.
 That's it!

+After quiting jupyter notebook and returning to the `Command Prompt`, type `deactivate` to exit the virtual environment.